 The Charter & Code are aimed at researchers at all stages of their careers, and cover all areas of research in both the public and private sectors.
 The Charter & Code consist of general principles and requirements that define the roles, responsibilities and rights of researchers and employers.
 The idea is that the principles should serve as a framework for the work of researchers and employers.

 By adopting the Charter & Code, employers demonstrate their intention to act responsibly and professionally towards their employees.
 They undertake the promotion of equal treatment and transparency in their recruitment processes, and ensure fair conditions for researchers, with the intention of contributing to the development of the European Research Area.
 The aim is to be an attractive workplace for researchers seeking a new employer or host for their research projects.

-Certification for employers that implement Charter & Code
+Certification for employers

 The ‘HR Strategy for Researchers’ supports research institutions and funding organisations in the implementation of the Charter & Code in their policies and practices.